 Why Do Cats Sit Behind Fans?

-As above I Discuss some cats would rather cool down in a comfortable environment than be cooled down directly by what could be described as targeted wind.
-Well, Cats don’t like the wind because it disturbs your cat’s hairstyle.
+As above we discussed some cats would rather cool down in a comfortable environment than be cooled down directly by what could be described as targeted will, Cats don’t like the wind because it disturbs your cat’s hairstyle.
 Yaa!
-Your cat makes their own hairstyle by grooming himself every time.
+Your cat makes their hairstyle by grooming itself every time.
 I think you understand what we want to say regarding hairstyle.
 Jokes apart.

 So to fan or not to fan?
 That is the question here and we drag things over to you.